 Bold & Bright Spring Centerpieces

 Another way to style your table without flowers or plants is to select a color scheme and then create a collection of whimsical items in that one single color.
 This was a magenta arrangement we put together for a birthday party.
 It included bowls, painted bottles, candles, and fruits displayed in decorative containers.

-This centerpiece from an event we styled last year returns to using fruits and natural greens, but still sticks to one color palette.
+This centerpiece from an event we styled uses fruits and natural greens, but still sticks to one color palette.
 We used watermelon, limes, unripe plantains, and an assortment of leaves, ferns and moss mixed with clear glass bottles and sea green glass dishware.

 Overdose on color!
 This gorgeous tablescape we created for an outdoor wedding reception reflects the exact opposite of single color styling by using a multitude of shades!
 Layer brightly colored textiles, runners, and napkins.
 Then add EVEN MORE color with flowers, dishes and colored vintaged glasses.